 Prepare yourself to make a great impression on employers

 - Do your research on employers slated to be at the event.
-If it’s a big career fair, you probably won’t have time to meet all the employers there, so make a list of who you absolutely need to meet.
+If it’s a big job fair, you probably won’t have time to meet all the employers there, so make a list of who you absolutely need to meet.
 Prepare questions that show interest and knowledge about the organizations whose representatives you plan to meet.

 - Polish your resume and print plenty of copies.
 Then make sure you share your resume with every employer who is accepting resumes.
 If it’s a crowded event, you’ll probably want to lead off by handing the recruiter your resume.
 That way, in case you are interrupted, the recruiter will already have your resume.
 Need help getting your resume ready?
 Visit a CareerForce location near you and sign up for a one-on-one resume review or a resume workshop.